1997–98 in English football: Second Division

 Watford were promoted as champions under returning manager Graham Taylor, who reversed a decline that the club had been in ever since he previously left the club in 1987.
 Bristol City were promoted in the runners-up spot, while Grimsby won the play-offs, making an immediate return to Division One after being relegated the previous year.

-Southend suffered their second successive relegation, while Carlisle suffered an immediate relegation back to Division Three after the previous year's promotion.
+Southend suffered their second successive relegation.
+Carlisle suffered an immediate relegation back to Division Three after the previous year's promotion; chairman Michael Knighton's shock gambit of sacking promotion-winning manager Mervyn Day weeks into the season and appointing himself as manager nearly paid off, but a late implosion saw them relegated after losing 9 of their last 10 matches.
 Plymouth Argyle were unable to pull off the survival act they had achieved the year before, and went down.
 Brentford were the final relegated club, as an awful start to the season counted against them in the end, just one season after they had been defeated in the Division Two playoff final – a carbon copy of what had happened to Notts County a year earlier.

 Burnley managed to escape relegation at Brentford's expense but this did not save the job of player-manager Chris Waddle, who was replaced with Bury's Stan Ternent.
 Millwall sacked manager Billy Bonds after just one season, where a late slump had seen them finish 18th (their lowest position for 15 years) and only decent form earlier in the season prevented them from dropping into Division Three.

 With Preston failing to mount a promotion challenge, Gary Peters was sacked as manager in early 1998 and replaced with David Moyes, who was appointed manager on a permanent basis at the season's end.